dersamy/Webots-ACC/README.md

 The goal is to accelerate and see the reactivity of the regulator at different speeds.

 ------------------------------------------------------------
-The system is implemented on a Tesla Model 3 PROTO using a controller coded in python that a simple PID regulator to keep the car at a certain distance while keeping constant speed set by the user
+The system is implemented on a Tesla Model 3 PROTO using a controller coded in python that is a simple PID regulator that keep the car at a certain distance while keeping a max speed set by the user

 The second car in the simulation is controlled using keyboard with the follwing keys :
 - UP Arrow : Go Forward